seclution/frappe_app_template/erpnext_app_template/DEV_INSTRUCTIONS.md

 1. Include this repository as a submodule of the Frappe template.
 2. Optional template repositories can be added to `template-repos.txt`.
+3. Set the desired ERPNext tag in `apps.json`.
-3. Trigger the **Update Vendor Apps** workflow in the Frappe template (or run `./setup.sh` there) to fetch ERPNext and rebuild `codex.json`.
+4. Trigger the **Update Vendor Apps** workflow in the Frappe template (or run `./setup.sh` there) to fetch ERPNext and rebuild `codex.json`.
-4. The CI workflow in this repo executes the same script on each push.
+5. The CI workflow in this repo executes the same script on each push.
-5. Place reference payloads or API docs in `sample_data/`.
+6. Place reference payloads or API docs in `sample_data/`.

 ## Repository Layout